Ishika30S/DevOps/README.md

 7- Visit http://localhost:3000/metrics to see the Prometheus metrics, including the request counter.

 **Deploying Demo API with CircleCI**

 This README provides instructions on how to deploy a demo API created with Node.js and Express using CircleCI.
 The deployment process includes building a Docker image and deploying it

 **Prerequisites**

 Docker- installed on your local machine.

 CircleCI account linked to your GitHub or Bitbucket repository.

 AWS ECR access for Docker image storage.

 Environment variables for AWS credentials and other necessary configuration set in CircleCI.

 **Setting Up CircleCI**

 Create a CircleCI Project:

-- Log in to your CircleCI account.
+Log in to your CircleCI account.

--Add your repository as a project.
+Add your repository as a project.

 Add Environment Variables:

 Go to your project settings in CircleCI and add the following environment variables:

 AWS_Demo_ACCESS_KEY